pencil2d/pencil2d.github.io/_posts/2018-04-16-maintenance-release-0.6.1.md

 ## Faster Project Load/Save

 In this new version, Pencil2D takes much less time to save/load projects.
 On the loading side, Pencil2D loads only a few key frames at beginning so you can start animating without waiting for all frames to load at once.
-On the saving side, Pencil2D saves edited frames only and skip those unchanged frames.
+On the saving side, Pencil2D saves edited frames only and skips those unchanged frames.
 It will make a big difference when you are working on a large project with hundreds of frames.

 Also we hope this change can make the "auto-save" feature less annoying and doesn't let it interrupt you from animating too long.